Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

-This is where AI can serve as a powerful instructional design partner.
 By processing your core concepts and pedagogical goals, Gemini can rapidly generate a structured, semester-long curriculum, brainstorm a diverse range of creative assignments, and align learning activities with specific outcomes.
 It acts as a catalyst, handling the structural heavy lifting so you can focus your energy on the art of teaching and mentorship.

 Your Gemini Task: Think of a new course you would like to teach, or an existing one you'd like to redesign.
 Define its title, target student level, and a few of its core themes.

-"Act as an experienced instructional designer and university curriculum developer.
+Ask Gemini (by providing these details): "Act as an experienced instructional designer and university curriculum developer.
 I am designing a new undergraduate course and need assistance.

 Course Title: The History of the Information Age